A Message from Spirit of Remembrance:

 * Note: Full payment is due 90 days prior to departure: *Booking Form:

 Please NOTE that you MUST register with DVA for SECURITY CLEARANCE if you are attending this event.
-Check here for registration details.
+(Previous registration details. ( Note: This is not confirmed yet for 2020, however it has been the procedure for all previous Anzac Day events here)

 1.30 am Coach departs.